snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-javascript-tracker-2.0.0-released.md

 This release adds three new ad tracking functions: `trackAdImpression`, `trackAdClick`, and `trackAdConversion`.
 Each of these fires a special unstructured event.
 Here are their function signatures:

 {% highlight javascript %}
-function trackAdImpression(impressionId, costIfCpm, bannerId, zoneId, advertiserId, costModel, campaignId, context)
+function trackAdImpression(impressionId, costModel, targetUrl, cost, bannerId, zoneId, advertiserId, campaignId, context)

-function trackAdClick(clickId, costIfCpc, targetUrl, bannerId, zoneId, impressionId, advertiserId, costModel, campaignId, context)
+function trackAdClick(targetUrl, clickId, costModel, cost, targetUrl, bannerId, zoneId, impressionId, advertiserId, campaignId, context)

-function trackAdConversion(conversionId, costIfCpa, category, action, property, initialValue, advertiserId, costModel, campaignId, context)
+function trackAdConversion(conversionId, costModel, cost, category, action, property, initialValue, advertiserId, campaignId, context)
 {% endhighlight %}

 Use `trackAdImpression` and `trackAdClick` on the page with your ad, and `trackAdConversion` on the page to which your ad directs the user.
 The timestamp of the ad click event can be used to match it to the right ad conversion event.